Home

 Is that scar tissue the problem now?
 Partly, yes, but it's unlikely that that's the only reason you're still in pain.
 The factors that caused the problem in the first place never got dealt with, surgery certainly doesn't deal with them.

-6. From a self care perspective, I suggest that you get my Reversing Wrist Tendonitis ebook.
+Reversing Wrist Tendonitis program.
 Drop me a note when you do, I'll also send you the Quick Start Guide ebook that comes with my Carpal Tunnel DVD, there's a couple things in there that would be useful for you.

 It contains much of what you need, and a plan of attack.
-You need to deal with the entire arm structure, the inflmmation, some HIGHLY likely nutritional deficiency/insufficiency, and the too tight connective tissue issue.
+You need to deal with the entire arm structure, the inflammation, some HIGHLY likely nutritional deficiency/insufficiency, and the too tight connective tissue issue.

 7. Regardless of the actual structural state right now, neurologically, you're stuck in a defensive, protective response, which ironically maintains and worsens the pain and problem.